luc-github/esp3d.io/src/content/esp3d-tft/v1.x/hardware/sunton-35-3248/_index.md

 \* Requires Hardware Mod

-### Hardware Mod (Add Hardware Interrupt for GT911 Capacitive Touch - Only applies to ESP32_3248S035C)
+### Hardware Mod (Add Hardware Interrupt for GT911)
+NOTE: This only applies to the screen with the Capacitive touch panel (ESP32_3248S035C)

 There is a routing mistake on the ESP32_3248S035C board that accidentally connects the Capacitive Touch Screen's GT911 Interrupt pin to GND instead of through the R25 jumper to GPIO21.
 This means that the code has to use polling (by default) instead of hardware interrupts to determine when the screen is being touched.
 This results in excessive CPU utilization of greater than 80%.
 Making the below modifications results in a significantly reduced CPU utilization of under 10% on avg (on static screens).

 #### Steps (see picture)